Inschato/lttp-tracker/readme.txt

     - Green areas are attainable with your current items (the logic assumes you have access to bombs)
     - Red areas are unreachable.
     - Yellow areas are unreachable, but you can see what item is there!
 	- The "Mimic Cave" location is the exception.
-Yellow means the item is POSSIBLE, given the correct medallion requirement and key layout of Turtle Rock.
+Yellow means the item is visible, given the correct medallion requirement and key layout of Turtle Rock.
     - Gray areas have already been searched.
 (The chests between Link's house and Sanctuary start off as Gray by default.)